eddelbuettel/r2u/README.md

 - A small number of packages do not build for lack required components; examples are ROracle and Rcplex.
 They, and their reverse dependencies, are are blacklisted and not built.

 ### Fixed Issues

+- [DONE] In May, some geospatial packages do not currently install on 20.04, adding the UbuntuGIS PPA as a base may help.
+This is not an issue on 22.04.
+It also no longer appears to be an issue with 20.04 now.

 - [DONE] The BioConductor release is still at 3.14 and should be upgraded to the now-current 3.15.

 - [DONE] Support for Ubuntu 22.04 has been added as well.

 - [DONE] Package nlme needed special treatment because the Debian/Ubuntu binary changed the 'hyphenated' version to a 'dot-separated' one leading to an inverted sorting order (see issue #7, as well as the FAQ, for more on this).

+- Because Java is so special (and keeps its libraries 'elsewhere', the shared library dependence for package rJava was not fully specified.
+We added a special treatment for it.

 ### Author

 Dirk Eddelbuettel

 ### License